johan162/hpdf_table/docs/Building.md

 $ ./scripts/bootstrap.sh
 ```

-and then continue to compile
+and then continue to compile the library

 ```shell
 $ make